-Value S
+Value 5

 Keyword Permitted Default Meaning

-ZNAME1 'SCALE' - Scale factor
+ZNAME1 'SCALE' '' Scale factor

-ZVAL1 0.0 or larger 0.0 Scaling of the RMS noise; 0.0

-yields lossless compression
+ZVAL1 0.0 or larger 0.0 Scaling of the RMS noise; 0.0 yields lossless compression

-Scale Factor - The floating-point scale parameter determines the amount of compression; higher values result in higher compression but with greater loss of information.
+Scale Factor - The floating-point scale parameter (whose value is stored in Keyword ZVAL1) determines the amount of compression; higher values result in higher compression, but with greater loss of information.
 SCALE = 0.0 is a special case that yields lossless compression, i.e. the decompressed image has exactly the same pixel values as the original image.
-SCALE > 0.0 leads to lossy compression, where SCALE determines how much of the noise is discarded. for aesthetic purposes.
+SCALE > 0.0 leads to lossy compression, where SCALE determines how much of the noise is discarded.